Buckingham Park and playground

 The ball park has everything young people need to play basketball, netball and football.

-There is also a three metre climbing wall, outdoor table tennis table football and a drinking water fountain.
+There is also a 3m climbing wall, outdoor table tennis table football and a drinking water fountain.

 There is also a youth shelter paid for by the Crime and Disorder Reduction Partnership.